“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 of the intricate interplay between light and shadow within the human soul.

-I was finally out of childhood and
+I was finally out of childhood in

 my teenage self.
 I gained the autonomy and freedom I longed for and left